 Problems in Dubia roach breeding colonies are common, but bad outcomes are rarely inevitable.
 For most of the common issues at-home Dubia breeders face with their roaches, there are usually easy fixes.

-Problems with Dubia roach breeding colonies are common, but bad outcomes are rarely inevitable.
-There are usually easy fixes for most common issues at-home breeders face.
-In fact, there are simple solutions to almost all Dubia roach breeding problems – whether common or not – and the key to raising healthy and productive roaches is almost always a matter of preventing small problems from occurring, identifying and fixing those that do, and acting quickly.
+In fact, there are simple solutions to almost all Dubia roach breeding problems, whether common or not.
+Successfully raising healthy and productive Dubia roaches is largely a matter of preventing small problems from occurring, identifying and fixing problems that do occur, and always acting quickly.

-You can skip to troubleshooting by choosing a problem category below.
-The next few paragraphs are introductory and background.
+You can skip straight to troubleshooting by selecting a problem category link from the list below.
+The next few paragraphs are introductory and provide background information.